rook/rook/PendingReleaseNotes.md

 - Add support for Kubernetes TLS secret for referring TLS certs needed for ceph RGW server.
 - Stretch clusters are considered stable
   - Ceph v16.2.5 or greater is required for stretch clusters
+- The use of peer secret names in CephRBDMirror is deprecated.
+Please use CephBlockPool CR to configure peer secret names and import peers.
+Checkout the `mirroring` section in the CephBlockPool [spec](Documentation/ceph-pool-crd.md#spec) for more details.

 ### Cassandra